Mariano Rivera: 1998–2001

-After spending two weeks on the disabled list with a groin strain during the opening month of the 1998 season, Rivera continued to establish himself as one of the major leagues' best closers.
+Rivera spent two weeks on the disabled list with a groin strain during the opening month of the 1998 season, but following his return, he continued to establish himself as one of the major leagues' best closers.
 Moreover, he became the central figure of a Yankees bullpen that, supported by middle relievers Jeff Nelson and Mike Stanton, contributed to the team's late-1990s dynasty.
 That year, Rivera made the cutter one of his primary pitches, and it quickly became his signature, earning a reputation for breaking hitters' bats with its sharp lateral movement.
 He saved 36 games in 41 opportunities and had a 1.91 ERA in the regular season.
 In the 1998 postseason, he pitched 13 1/3 scoreless innings and saved six games, three of which came in the 1998 World Series against the San Diego Padres.
 Rivera's save in Game 4 of the series clinched the Yankees' championship, capping off a season in which they won an MLB-record 125 games combined in the regular season and the postseason.
-By season's end, Rivera had allowed only two earned runs in 35 career postseason innings pitched—a 0.51 ERA—and by surpassing 30 innings pitched, he qualified for the major-league record for lowest postseason career ERA; it is a record he still holds after 141 innings pitched.
+By season's end, Rivera had allowed only two earned runs in 35 career postseason innings pitched—a 0.51 ERA—and by surpassing 30 innings pitched, he qualified for the major league record for lowest postseason career ERA; it is a record he still holds after 141 innings pitched.